Statistics for the Social Sciences: A General Linear Model Approach

 Coming Soon From Cambridge University Press!

 My next book is tentatively called In the Know: Debunking 35 Myths About Human Intelligence.
 This is a book about intelligence targeted at non-experts, including students, journalists, interested laymen, and social scientists with expertise in other areas.
 Each chapter discusses one common, but incorrect, belief about intelligence and explains the truth and the scientific evidence on the topic.
+(See this blog post for a list of chapter topics.)
 The book also includes an introduction that provides context and an overview of intelligence and a conclusion discussing unresolved issues.
 Expected publication date is fall 2020.